 Centers are facing severe challenges in basic health services.

-As the Office of the Prime Minister's and UNHCR’s lead partner in providing health interventions for refugees in West Nile, Medical Teams International will implement a 3-month plan with the following objectives to increase emergency health services:
+As the Office of the Prime Minister's and UNHCR’s lead partner in providing health interventions for refugees in West Nile, Medical Teams International will implement plan with the following objectives to increase emergency health services:

 You Can Help